M.Ed. - Language and Literacy

 - Interview (only if requested by the department)

-- ELED 538 – Current Issues: Assessment and Evaluation in Elementary Literacy Education
+- ELED 538 – Current Issues in Assessment and Evaluation in Elementary Literacy Educ.
+(4)

 Master’s Research Project and Comprehensive Exam